 Things you can do to help your loved one

 Communication is key to successful relationships, but it’s the first thing to be compromised when someone has a hearing loss.
-Even with a hearing device, a person with hearing loss won’t have perfect hearing and may still find many listening environments challenging.
+Even with a hearing device, a person with hearing loss won’t have perfect hearing, and may still find many listening environments challenging.

 If your loved one has a hearing loss, you can follow some simple strategies to improve communication with them.
 Being sensitive to your loved one’s hearing needs will enhance their ease and confidence in conversations and help them adjust more quickly to listening with their hearing device.
 Remember, communication is a two-way process.
-Just as your loved one can optimize how they listen, you can use the activities below to better get your message across.
+Just as your loved one can optimise how they listen, you can use the activities below to better get your message across.

 Before starting a conversation, gain your loved one’s attention by saying their name or lightly touching their shoulder, arm or hand.
 This prepares them to listen, so they are less likely to miss the crucial words at the beginning of the conversation.

 Face your loved one directly, on the same level, and within three to five feet to maximise audibility.
 Make sure there is good lighting on your face and avoid strong lighting coming from behind you or shining in your loved one’s eyes.
 If your loved one hears better from one ear, move to that side.
 But avoid speaking directly into their ear, because this distorts the sound and conceals your visual cues.